Resources need to be notified when work is allocated to them. There are two ways that a resource can be notified:

 Each resource should be configured with a preferred notification method.
 But if required, the notification method can be overridden by the scheduler, when the job is ready for dispatch.

-For example, a resource has their preferred notification method set to "Push," so they will receive all their job notifications via push notifications by default.
-However, if they do not have a stable internet connection to receive the push notifications, the scheduler may want to temporarily change their resources preferred notification method to SMS.
+For example, if a resource has their preferred notification method set to Push, they will receive all their job notifications via push notifications by default.
+However, if they do not have a stable enough internet connection to receive the push notifications, the scheduler can to temporarily change their resource's preferred notification method to SMS.

-Once "Dispatch" has been pressed, the scheduler is presented with a confirmation message.
-Click "Ok" to send the notification.
+Once Dispatch has been clicked, the scheduler is presented with a confirmation message.
+Click Ok to send the notification.

 If there are multiple resources allocated to a job, that job's status will only update once all resources have updated their job allocation status.

 For example, three resources were allocated to the same job.
 One has been notified, but the other two have yet to receive the job notification (the notification has not been sent).
 In this scenario, the job will still appear as Pending Dispatch.
 Only when every resource has updated their status (i.e., both have been notified) will the job status change to "Dispatched" on the job card, in the job details, and in the job status panel.

 - Select a job card from the work list panel.

 - Click on the Notify button in the action bar above the swimlanes.